Heat Advisory issued for Eastern Will, Ford, Grundy, Iroquois, Kankakee, La Salle by NWS - NewsBreak

 Heat Advisory issued for Eastern Will, Ford, Grundy, Iroquois, Kankakee, La Salle by NWS

-Effective: 2021-08-25 11:00:00 CDT Expires: 2021-08-25 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-25 15:49:00 CDT Expires: 2021-08-25 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Eastern Will; Ford; Grundy; Iroquois; Kankakee; La Salle; Livingston; Southern Will HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM CDT /NOON EDT/ THIS MORNING TO 7 PM CDT /8 PM EDT/ THIS EVENING * WHAT...Heat index values of 104 to 108 expected. * WHERE...Locales along and south of I-80 in Illinois and Indiana. * WHEN...From 11 AM CDT /noon EDT/ to 7 PM CDT /8 PM EDT/ Today. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Eastern Will; Ford; Grundy; Iroquois; Kankakee; La Salle; Livingston; Southern Will HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT /8 PM EDT/ THIS EVENING * WHAT...Heat index values up to 107. * WHERE...Along and south of I-80 in Illinois and Indiana. * WHEN...Until 7 PM CDT /8 PM EDT/ this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0